Christmas Party Game Ideas

-Christmas is shaping up to be a different to the kind of festive season to the ones we are all used to, but no matter how you will be celebrating, fun Christmas party games for children and adults are a must.
-We’ve put together a list of games to keep kids happy, adults entertained and even ones you can play online with work colleagues to keep the spirit of the office Christmas party alive.
+Christmas party games for children and adults are a must, no matter how you are celebrating this year.
+We’ve put together a list of games to keep kids happy, adults entertained and even ones you can play with work colleagues.
 From old classics to new games, there’s something for everyone to enjoy – and get competitive over…

 Christmas party games for kids

 Give the traditional kids’ party favourite Pin the Tail on the Donkey a festive twist.
 Get your little ones to help you draw and colour in a Rudolph poster and accompanying red nose.
 They can then take it in turns to wear a blindfold and try to stick the nose as close to the right position on Rudolph’s face as possible.
 Use a bit of blue tack or tape for attaching the red nose.

 Inflatable Antler Ring Toss

 Continuing the reindeer theme, our Inflatable Antler Ring Toss game is one kids love to have a go at.
 There are a number of different versions of the ring toss game out there, but this Christmassy one is particularly good fun for kids (and any grown up they can rope in), as they take it in turns to wear the blow up antler horns that the rings are thrown at.

 For kids, Christmas is all about what’s in their stockings, and this heady anticipation can be channelled into a fun guessing game.
 Take a stocking and place a selection of different objects in it (anything random, from kitchen utensils to bits of fruit), and the players then have a minute each to feel the objects through the outside of the stocking and write down as many of them that they can identify as possible.